lewisnkwo/personal-site/app/tutorials/001-what-really-happens-web-request.md

 ### What does it do with the IP address?

-It'll then open up a TCP connection to the IP address and send the request over HTTP (**Hypertext Transfer Protocol**) with the method to the server (e.g. a GET request if you've typed in `awebsitethatsellspizza.com` in the address bar).
+It will then open up a TCP connection to the IP address and send the request over HTTP (**Hypertext Transfer Protocol**) with the method to the server (e.g. a GET request if you've typed in `awebsitethatsellspizza.com` in the address bar).

 ---